marovira/helios-ml/README.md

 common code patterns while retaining the ability to be easily overridden to suit the individual needs of each training scheme.

+## Main Features

+Pyro offers the following functionality out of the box:

+1. Resume training: Pyro has been built with the ability to resume training if it is paused.
+Specifically, Pyro will ensure that the behaviour of the trained model is *identical* to the one it would've had if it had been trained without pauses.
+2. Automatic detection of multi-GPU environments for distributed training.
+In addition, Pyro also supports training using `torchrun` and will automatically handle the initialisation and clean up of the distributed state.
+It will also correctly set the devices and maps to ensure weights are mapped tot he correct location.
+3. Registries for creation of arbitrary types.
+These include: networks, loss functions, optimizers, schedulers, etc.
+4. Correct handling of logging when doing distributed training (even over multiple nodes).

+## Documentation

+Documentation coming soon!

 ## Contributing

 There are three ways in which you can contribute to Pyro: